Q: What is the length of the M.S. in Analytics program?

-A: This is a full-time, intensive, 12-month program.
-The program starts in early July and runs until the end of June in the following year.
+A: This is a full-time, 12-month program.
+The program starts in early July and continues through the end of June in the following year.

 Q: Do you offer night classes or is there a part-time option to the program?

-A: There are no night classes or part-time option at this time.
+A: There are no night classes.
+There is no part-time option at this time.

 Q: Do you offer online classes?